 - obtaining independent evidence to support the value attributed to the assets in question;

-- buying the assets through an auction or other public process; and
+- if buying property, buying the assets through an auction or other public process; and

 - obtaining insurance to cover the risk.